What is Meduseo?

 That's the goal, but of course before you predict, you have to be able to identify where the jellyfish are located every day.
 The simplest and certainly the most reliable approach you would expect is observation.
 Go to each beach, and assess the quantity of jellyfish.
-Some research groups have implemented this type of surveillance with high quality (such as ACRI in France).
+Some research groups have implemented this type of surveillance with high quality.
 Problem, only in France, more than 2400 beaches exist, so how to have as much information every day?
 One of the solutions is to have a collaborative approach where everyone reports what they see, but we all know how it goes, you have to motivate people, they will be all the more motivating during the holidays, but what about winter ?
 In short, even if the reliability is very good, not all cities will be represented and especially not every day.

 Thinking about it, there had to be other ways to get this information.
 Inevitably, we first look at the existing models and simulations, but we must admit that for the moment this approach is unreliable at the country level.
 Jellyfish move mainly according to currents and winds, their presence on a beach can therefore depend on the orientation of the beach.

 What if without knowing it, you were already sharing this information on jellyfish?
 The Internet is evolving, and the way people are using it too.
 Everything is shared, liked, retweeted, big companies (and others too!)
 Use powerful marketing tools to track you, know what you like, what you do.
 For once, couldn't these tools be used for more laudable purposes?